vouchsafe/vouchsafe-php/README.md

 # Vouchsafe PHP

-The Vouchsafe Node library provides convenient, typed access to the Vouchsafe API for applications written in server-side JavaScript.
+The Vouchsafe PHP library provides convenient, typed access to the Vouchsafe API for applications written in PHP.

 ## Requirements